esjeon/rice-va11halla/README.md

 ### Starting

-Write the following code in your ~/.xinitrc (or any other initialization script):
+Write the following code to your ~/.xinitrc (or any other initialization script):

 	while true; do
 		slstatus